 - 1 finely minced garlic clove

-- 2 T finely chopped onion or shallot
+- 2 Tablespoons finely chopped onion or shallot

 - salt if necessary

-- 6-8 Cups chopped – potatoes, carrots, celery, root vegetables, onion, garlic cloves
+- 6-8 Cups variety of chopped root veggies – potatoes, carrots, celery, parsnips, sun chokes, leeks, onion, garlic cloves

 - Remove lamb from packaging and pat dry well.
 Trim away any unwanted fat.
 A little marbled fat is good, big chunks are not.
 It’s ok to also remove some or all of the outer layer of fat if that doesn’t appeal to you.
 Sprinkle all sides with ½-¾ teaspoon salt and pepper.
 Place outer side ( side with fat) down.

-- Roll up the lamb, with the paste on the inside and tie at one inch intervals.
+- Roll up the lamb, with the filling on the inside and tie at one inch intervals.
 You can either do individual strings and knots or wrap up with one very long string.
 It really doesn’t need to be perfect, just do the best you can.
-Rub the remaining paste all over the outside of the lamb.
+Rub the remaining filling paste all over the outside of the lamb.
 If leaving the outer layer of fat on, score the fat a little with a knife and rub the paste into the slits.
 (At this point you can refrigerate for 1-2 days if making ahead, wrapping tightly in plastic wrap.
-Make sure to bring to room temp at least 1 hour before roasting.)
-You can either 1. roast alone on a wire rack, over a pan, 2. roast directly on your oven rack, with a sheet pan on the rack below to catch the drippings, or 3. prepare a bed veggies for the lamb to rest on and roast over.
+Make sure to bring to room temp at least one hour before roasting.)
+You have three roasting options.
+You can either 1. roast alone on a wire rack, over a pan, ( fastest) 2. roast directly on your oven rack (messiest) with a sheet pan on the rack below to catch the drippings, or 3. prepare a bed of veggies for the lamb to rest on and roast over ( longest, but tasty).

 - For the veggies, cut any combination of roasting vegetables into bite size pieces.
 Drizzle with 1 T olive oil, salt, pepper, a few springs of herbs, stir and lay the lamb roast over top.